futoin/specs/draft/ftn19_if_xfer_engine.md

 Merge functionality should be rarely used to workaround multiple registrations per single person which may happen in some scenarios.

+It's assumed there is a unique Account Alias per Account Holder - it should be used to create accounts and prevent duplicates.

+External Account ID is optional, but can be set only at creation time.

+Transit and Bonus account types must have related External and Regular accounts respectively.
+Related account can be set only at creation time.

 `Iface{`